 We have analyzed this proposed rule under Department of Homeland Security Directive 023-01, Rev. 1, associated implementing instructions, and Environmental Planning COMDTINST 5090.1 (series), which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (42 U.S.C.
 4321-4370f), and have made a preliminary determination that this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
-This proposed rule involves a safety zone lasting 1.5 hours that would prohibit entry between 2 bridges within approximately 500 yards near a fireworks barge.
-Normally such actions are categorically excluded from further review under paragraph L60 of Appendix A, Table 1 of DHS Instruction Manual 023-01-001-01, Rev. 1.
+This proposed rule involves a safety zone lasting 1.5 hours that would prohibit entry within 400 feet of a fireworks launch site.
+Normally such actions are categorically excluded from further review under paragraph L60(a) of Appendix A, Table 1 of DHS Instruction Manual 023-01-001-01, Rev. 1.
 A preliminary Record of Environmental Consideration supporting this determination is available in the docket.
 For instructions on locating the docket, see the ADDRESSES section of this preamble.
 We seek any comments or information that may lead to the discovery of a significant environmental impact from this proposed rule.